madelinezug/5CMenuTutorial/README.md

 $ open -a Xcode Podfile
 ```

-To add the SwiftyJSON library we need to add the following to our Podfile.
+To add the SwiftyJSON and Alamofire libraries we need to add the following to our Podfile.
 Replace "5CMenuTutorial" with the name of your app.

 ```
   target '5CMenuTutorial' do
+    pod 'SwiftyJSON', '~> 2.3.3'
-    pod 'SwiftyJSON'
+    pod 'Alamofire', '~> 3.0'
   end
 ```